-Nursing Home Administrators | 8.25 credits
+Nursing Home Administrators | 8 credits

 LeadingAge Maryland and The Beacon Institute are approved sponsors of continuing education through the National Association of Long-Term Care Administrators Board.
-This program has been approved for Continuing Education for 8.25 total participant hours by NAB/NCERS-Approval #20250707-20.25-A104124-IN.
+This program has been submitted for approval for Continuing Education for 8 total participant hours by NAB/NCERS.
 Certificates are not provided as NAB provides required documentation, but certificates can be made for anyone that requests one.